timescale/pgai/DEVELOPMENT.md

    When you have set the password, type `\q` to exit psql.

-You are ready to [Add pgai to your virtual or local developer environment](#add-pgai-to-your-virtual-or-local-developer-environment).

-For more information on using Multipass, [see the documentation](https://multipass.run/docs/use-an-instance).

-## Add pgai to your virtual or local developer environment

-Best practice is to setup your developer environment in Docker.
-However, to integrate pgai into your local or virtual developer environment:

-1. In Terminal, navigate to the folder you cloned pgai to.

-1. Build and install pgvector, pgai and python extensions on your PostgreSQL developer environment.
+1. Build and install pgvector, pgai and the python extensions on your PostgreSQL developer environment.

     ```bash